Our Services

 Atrial flutter and AFib share similarities but differ in electrical patterns, diagnostic markers and preferred treatments.
 Atrial flutter often responds well to catheter ablation, while AFib management may focus on rate control, rhythm control or both, alongside lifelong stroke prevention.
 Lifestyle modifications further support long-term success.

-If you're noticing irregular heartbeats or other concerning symptoms, you can get personalized insights by using this free Atrial Fibrillation (AF) symptom checker before scheduling your appointment.
+If you're noticing irregular heartbeats or other concerning symptoms, take a few minutes to complete this free AI-powered symptom assessment to gain personalized insights before scheduling your appointment.
 Always speak to a doctor about anything life-threatening or serious.
 Early evaluation and tailored therapy can improve quality of life and reduce risks.

 (References)